jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - stages of the CMM:
             - Level 1: Initial: process is disorganized; usually little or no defined software development process
             - Level 2: Repeatable: in this phase, basic lifecycle management processes are introduced
-            - Level 3: Defined: in this phase, software devs operate according to a set of formal, documented software development processes
+            - Level 3: Defined: in this phase, software devs operate according to a set of formal, documented software development processes; marked by the presence of basic liefcycle management processes and reuse of code; includes the use of requirements management, software project planning, quality assurance, and configuration management
-            - Level 4: Managed: in this phase, there is better management of the software process
+            - Level 4: Managed: in this phase, there is better management of the software process; characterized by the use of quantitative software development measures
             - Level 5: Optimizing: in this phase continuous improvement occurs
     - **Software Assurance Maturity Model (SAMM)**: an open source project maintained by the Open Web Application Security Project (OWASP)
         - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity